-The Site Plan implements elements of the Central Green Loop, including separated bicycle lanes on the north and south of side Cameron Street on the same block as the Site.
+The Site Plan implements elements of the Central Green Loop, including a separated bicycle lane on the south of side Cameron Street on the same block as the Site.

 Enhance roadway accommodation for all users and eliminate conflict points.

 The Proposal will contribute to the realization of the Central Green Loop in downtown, where pedestrian and bicyclist safety, comfort and convenience is prioritized.
 The Site Plan includes consolidated vehicle access and loading operations on Ramsey Avenue, where the lowest pedestrian and vehicular activity is expected, and where the fewest vehicular and pedestrian conflict points will exist.